sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

     !![Body and Save](step5-5.png)

-The chatbot is, now, ready to connect via API Service Call.
+Now, the chatbot is ready to connect via API Service Call.

 [DONE]
 [ACCORDION-END]